|regular 10'||long 11'||sack||suspension|

 |Dimensions||10' x 3.5'||11' x 3.5'||-||-|

-If I could I’d give this product a six-star rating.
+I’d give this product a six-star rating if there was such an option.
 Or seven.
 This is really a godsend for my camping and backpacking stye, for the reasons I’ll explain bellow.

 - Easy to set up